Big Ramsey Degrees in Ultraproducts of Finite Structures: Open problems and further directions

 \begin{theorem}[\cite{Pestov98}] Let $\fMM$ be an $\omega$-homogeneous linear order.
 Then $\textrm{Aut}(\fMM)$ is extremely amenable. \end{theorem}

 The following lemma says that extreme amenability behaves well with respect to semi-direct product (actually, more generally, short exact sequences).
-The proof of the lemma is immediate.
-The authors do not know of a reference and believe it to be folklore. \begin{lemma}[Folklore?]
-Let $G\cong H\ltimes K$ and suppose that $H$ is extremely amenable.
+The proof of the lemma is immediate. \begin{lemma} Let $G\cong H\ltimes K$ and suppose that $H$ is extremely amenable.
 Then $M(G)\cong M(K).$ \end{lemma}